Course Outline

 Fundamental Programming Concepts in Groovy for Government

-• Basic operators for government tasks
+• Basic operators suitable for government programming

-• String manipulation for government needs
+• String manipulation techniques for government data processing

-Control Structures for Government Applications
+Control Structures for Government

-• Conditional statements for government programming
+• Conditional statements for government logic

-• Looping Constructs for government workflows
+• Looping constructs for efficient government processes

-Introduction to Collections for Government Use
+Introduction to Collections for Government

-• Working with arrays for government projects
+• Working with arrays for government data management

-• Lists and maps for government applications
+• Lists and maps for government data structures

-Introduction to Functions and Closures for Government Projects
+Introduction to Functions and Closures for Government

 • Defining and calling functions for government tasks